This recipe is safe for Coumadin (warfarin) users.

 Preheat the oven to 350°F.

-Spray a large skillet lightly with oil and place over medium-high heat.
+Place the olive oil in a large skillet over medium-high heat.

 |% Daily Value|